thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 However, all his efforts were in vain.

-The police emerged in a clearly unfavourable light; their action if any, was belated, and hardly effective against the Shiv Sainik rioters and was definitely not helpful to the victims.
-In fact, two of them, identified as Havaldars Ashok Naik and Raja were said to have taken an active part in the rioting and looting.
+The police emerged in a clearly unfavourable light; their action if any, was belated, and hardly effective against the _Shiv Sainik_ rioters and was definitely not helpful to the victims.
+In fact, two of them, identified as _Havaldars_[^1] Ashok Naik and Raja were said to have taken an active part in the rioting and looting.
 In their interaction with the Muslims, they minced no words to display their prejudices against Muslims or in favour of the Shiv Sena.
 If compelled to arrest _Shiv